YechengChu/ACDemo/guide.md

 There are _seven_ buttons which you can use inside the bank page, their functionality will be introduced in this section.

-### Open account & Delete account
+### Open Account & Delete Account
 Each person can open or delete his bank account by clicking these _two_ buttons.

 [Back to Top](#top)

-### View owner account & View servant account & View friend account
+### View Owner Account & View Servant Account & View Friend Account
 _Three_ buttons to view user accounts.

 If the user does not have an account, it will show some random data indicating the resources is __NOT__ protected.